kinvinjin/toy-robot/README.md

 Note: it will throw exception and terminate if it is specified to use a local file but the file path is incorrect.
 * Both uppercase and lowercase input commands are valid.
 For example, REPORT and report are both acceptable commands.

+## Design and Implementation
+The classes and modules below are used to implement the solution.
+* Robot
+This class contains all the methods to operate a robot.
+It calls methods of Table class to move.
+* Table
+This class can store the current position information of a robot on the table.
+It also provide methods to set and get the position information.
+If the new position will be out of the table, it refuses to update the position.
+* Input
+It is responsible for getting input commands from a local file or console.
+* Controller
+It calls Input to get data, and then it parses, validates and executes input commands (each line) by calling methods in Robot class.
+If it is REPORT command, it returns the position information to console.
+It also deals with any exceptions and discard any invalid commands.
+* App
+This is the entry to run and demonstrate the application.
+It reads the path from config file and use the API provided by Controller.

 ## Setup
 The application is developed in `Node.js (version v10.15.1)`.
 So, to execute the application, `Node.js` and `NPM` should be installed beforehand.